Revised March 29, 2014

-PLAYER Must have played in the “O.L.A.” for a minimum of 10 years, which begins on their 17th birthday or the beginning of their Junior career, whichever occurs first.
+PLAYER Must have played in the “O.L.A.” or “First Nations Lacrosse” (change April 29, 2017) for a minimum of 10 years, which begins on their 17th birthday or the beginning of their Junior career, whichever occurs first.

 Player candidates must have concluded their careers as active players for a minimum of five years.